kdechant/angular2-http-demo/README.md

+# Note: This project is archived

+This project is for an older version of Angular and is kept here for reference only. **It will receive no further support or upgrades.**

+For a newer version, see https://github.com/kdechant/angular5-httpclient-demo

+---

+Legacy README, for reference only:

 # Angular 2/4 HTTP Client Demo App

 This is a demo application showing how to use the Http service and Observables in Angular 2/4.